MicrosoftDocs/PowerShell-Docs/developer/help/writing-comment-based-help-topics.md

 caps.latest.revision: 4
 ---
 # Writing Comment-Based Help Topics

 You can write comment-based Help topics for functions and scripts by using special Help comment keywords.

- The Get-Help cmdlet displays comment-based Help in the same format in which it displays the cmdlet Help topics that are generated from XML files.
-Users can use all of the parameters of Get-Help, such as Detailed, Full, Example, and Online, to display function and script Help.
+ The `Get-Help` cmdlet displays comment-based Help in the same format in which it displays the cmdlet Help topics that are generated from XML files.
+Users can use all of the parameters of `Get-Help`, such as Detailed, Full, Example, and Online, to display function and script Help.

  You can also write XML-based Help topics for scripts and functions and use the Help comment keywords to redirect users to the XML-based topics or other topics.

 ## In This Section

  [Syntax of Comment-Based Help](./syntax-of-comment-based-help.md) Describes the syntax of comment-based help.